fleetdm/fleet/docs/REST API/rest-api.md

 | post_install_script | string | form | The contents of the script to run after install.
 If the specified script fails (exit code non-zero) software install will be marked as failed and rolled back. |
 | self_service | boolean | form | Whether this is optional self-service software that can be installed by the end user. |

+> Changes to the installer package will reset installation counts.
+Changes to any field other than `self_service` will cancel pending installs for the old package.
 #### Example

 `PATCH /api/v1/fleet/software/titles/1/package`